mssola/go-utils/misc/README.md

 # Misc

-This package contains random function that I did not where to put.
+This package contains random functions that I didn't know where to put.
 By now there's only the EnvOrElse function.
 This function is similar to Python's get but this one deals with environment variables.
 An example: